haha150/NAC-RPi5/README.md

 >
 > You can adjust the `/etc/ssh/sshd_config` though and whitelist your VPN IP CIDR range for password authentication.
 See the last entries in the SSH config regarding `Match Address ...`.

+>[!CAUTION]
+> Please plugin the Huawei LTE USB dongle at a USB 2.0 port and the Gbit LAN dongle at a USB 3.0 port.

 #### Via Victim Network

 The NAC bypass script will add specific iptables rules to make OpenSSH work.
 This is done automatically if you run `nac_bypass_setup.sh` with the `-S` flag.
 Under the hood, the script will create iptables rules to rewrite packets originating at the victim's IP address (e.g. printer) and port `TCP/50022` to the Raspberry Pi and its OpenSSH service on `TCP/22`.
 This is beneficial, as you can now access the RPi's SSH service from within the corporate's network.